 Frequently Asked Questions

-The QVC Factory Outlet Shop scam is a trick where people make fake online stores that look like QVC, a real store.
-These fake stores offer great deals but send fake or bad products, or sometimes nothing at all.
+The QVC Factory Outlet Shop scam is a trap or Scam where scammers create fake online stores that look like the real QVC store.
+These fake stores promise to provide awesome deals but deliver fake or poor-quality products, or sometimes nothing at all.

-If you’ve been tricked by one of these fake stores, call your bank immediately and ask them to give you your money back.
-Change your passwords, too, and watch out for tricky emails.
+If you’ve been scammed by one of these fake stores, you call your bank immediately and file a dispute against these transactions.
+Always make sure to change your passwords, and do not open any suspicious emails.

 To stay safe online shopping, ensure the website is real and trustworthy.
 Don’t believe in deals that seem too good to be true.
-Never tell your personal or money information to strange or suspicious websites.
+Never give your personal or financial information to strange or suspicious websites.
 And don’t pay in ways that aren’t safe.

-If a fake QVC store has tricked you, call your bank or credit card company immediately and tell them what happened.
-You can also tell the Federal Trade Commission (FTC) or the Internet Crime Complaint Center (IC3).
-They can help stop bad people from tricking others.
+If a fake QVC Outlet Store has scammed you, call your bank or credit card immediately and explain what happened so they can help you.
+You can also reach out to the Federal Trade Commission (FTC) or the Internet Crime Complaint Center (IC3).
+They will help to prevent these scammers from tricking others.